telerik/xamarin-forms-docs/controls/tabview/features/tabview-features-tabviewheader.md

 #### **Figure 1: TabViewHeaderItem with Custom Control Template**
 ![TabViewHeaderItem Template](../images/tabviewheaderitem-custom-template.png)

-## Customizing the overflow button
+## Customizing the Overflow Button

 If there are too many items in the tabview control and they cannot fit into the tab strip area, an overflow button will be displayed.
 You can customize the button through the following properties.